dinob0t/ga_project_final/readme.md

 A better solution is to use the `asyncio` library and Python 3.
 A list is generated which contains all the urls that we are interested in, and this list is chopped up into (200) multiple chunks.
 Each chunk is then processed asynchronously yielding all the files we expect in approximately 1 hour.

 ### Data preparation
 Initially we have 256x256=65536 pixels in our image that could potentially be features.
-The first thing to do is to create a mask which the pixels that selects only the solar disc and then flatten the array.
+The first thing to do is to create a mask that selects only pixels in the solar disc and then flatten the array.
 This reduces the number of pixels to 42981.
 Each pixels is greyscale and therefore can take one of 256 values.

 The CME catalogue information in `cme_catalogue.md` is used to classify each image as either a '1' if the image timestamp indicates that it occurs directly before a CME, or a '0' otherwise.
-The images are only available from 2010-2013 and so we have 126144 images total, of which 2794 are 'pre-CME' frames with target set to '1'.
+The images are only available from 2010-2013 and so we have 126144 images total, of which 2794 are 'pre-CME' frames with the target set to '1'.

 An additional array the same dimension as the number of images 'time_since' is also calculated which records the number of frames since the last CME.
 In Part 1 of the project, information relating to previous CME activity turned out to be strong predictors of future CMEs.